berres2002/ToolieforMarvin/README.md

 # ToolieforMarvin
-Repo for a Data analysis project to find Distances, Luminosities, Fluxes, Star Formation Rates, and WISE image processing.
+Repo for a Data analysis project to find Distances, Luminosities, Fluxes, Star Formation Rates, and WISE image processing for galaxies in the MaNGA survey.

 Uses Marvin-SDSS code, https://github.com/sdss/marvin